jboss-developer/jboss-portal-quickstarts/simplest-hello-world-portlet/README.md

 * Point your web browser at the base URL of your portal - URL of a default local GateIn Portal instalallation is [http://127.0.0.1:8180/portal/classic](http://127.0.0.1:8180/portal/classic).
 * Sign in as root or other user with manager:/platform/administrators permissions.
 * Go to Top Menu > Group > Administration > Application Registry and hit "Import Applications".
+After having done so, you should see the newly imported Simplest Hello World Portlet under the Simplest-Hello-World-Portlet Category.
-After that, you should see a Then you can add the example portlet to a page of your
-choice: either a new page (Site Editor > Add new Page) or an existing page (go to page and Site Editor > Edit Page).
-If you added a new page you need to add it to navigation (...) .
+* Then you can add the example portlet to a page of your choice: either (a) to an existing page or (b) to a new page ()  (go to the page and hit Group Editor > Edit Page).
+** If you have chosen (a) to add the portlet to a new page, go to Top Menu > Group Editor > Add New Page
+*** In the Page Creation Wizard, fill in:
+**** Node Name: helloworld
+**** Display Name: Hello World
+*** Click Next
+*** Leave Empty Layout as it is and hit Mext
+*** Drag-and-Drop Simplest Hello World Portlet from the Page Editor dialog to the middle of the Page Creation Wizard
+*** Click the Diskette-like Finish button in the header of the Page Editor dialog and see the newly added

+** Node Name: helloworld
+** Label: Hello World
+* Still in the Add/Edit Page Node dialog, switch to Page Selector tab and fill in:
+**

 Undeploy the Archive